Personal Identity and Uploading Mark

 point out that banning such technology would come with some huge costs for

 some.)
-7. No branching Debates
+7. No branching Debates about

-seems to allow the possibility that there could be hundreds, if not millions,
+the possibility that there could be hundreds, if not millions, of “me.”
+But if

-of “me.”
-But if there can be only one of me, then uploading does not preserve
+there can be only one of me, then uploading does not preserve my identity.
+It

-information is recorded.
-Instead of being uploaded to a single computer with
+Instead of being uploaded to a single computer with robotic body, imagine a

-robotic body, imagine a thousand robot brains are encoded with the information.
+thousand robot brains are encoded with the information.
+Of course it seems

-Of course it seems possible that thousands of robots could awaken in the same
+possible that thousands of robots could awaken in the same instant, all

-the equivalence thesis we can see how this is exactly the same problem as the
+equivalence thesis we can see how this is exactly the same problem as the

 problem of branching that philosophers discuss in connection with